 - Become familiar with all the resources available through the Federal Voting Assistance Program.
 The FVAP helps service members and their eligible family members vote from anywhere in the world.
 The FVAP website includes helpful fact sheets (both on your Federal Post Card Application and your absentee ballot, service-specific information, details for spouses and eligible family members, applications, contact information and more.
 You can also contact them at 800-438-VOTE (8683) or email@example.com.

 Your vote matters and no matter where you are, you should cast your ballot in every election.
 It’s your right.
+Learn more about primary elections.
 Keep track of your state’s primary election dates and take these simple steps to ensure your voice is heard on Election Day.